Shyam136/Group-1_Intro-to-DS-Programming/README.md

 ---

-## Ethical Concerns (to expand later)
+## Ethical Concerns
+- Data
+  - Representation Bias - Movie details are volunteer driven and site was not available in translation for non-english speakers until 2008
+  - Measurement Bias - IMBd ratings and Budgets and Revenue can act as a proxy for 'quality', but they are not, and can thus bias audiences or model users against specific genres of film
+- Model
   -  Dataset bias: focuses only on U.S. domestic box office.
-- Does not account for streaming, global markets, movies which were not initially theatrical releases or post-release reception.
+  - Does not account for streaming, global markets, movies which were not initially theatrical releases or post-release reception (only looked at Box Office Returns).
+  - Metric may not address the motive behind the problem statement.
-- Predictions should not be seen as guarantees but as exploratory guidance.
+- Model Deployment: Predictions should not be seen as guarantees but as exploratory guidance.
+- None of us were movie subject matter experts.

 ## Visualizations